PanRem/ScriptsPowershell/README.md

 - PaperCutLinkToAD:
       This script facilitates the linking of PaperCut with Windows AD/KOXO.
       It assigns the PaperCut login code to the FaxNumber attribute of the user.
-      Additionally, it allows integration with KOXO, intending to utilize KOXO labels for both username/password and printer code.
+      Additionally, it allows integration with KOXO, intending to use KOXO labels for both username/password and printer code.